apache/doris/docs/en/extending-doris/udf/user-defined-function.md

 After following the above steps, you can get the UDF dynamic library (that is, the `.so` file in the compilation result).
 You need to put this dynamic library in a location that can be accessed through the HTTP protocol.

 Then log in to the Doris system and create a UDF function in the mysql-client through the `CREATE FUNCTION` syntax.
-You need to have AMDIN authority to complete this operation.
+You need to have ADMIN authority to complete this operation.
 At this time, there will be a UDF created in the Doris system.

 ```
 CREATE [AGGREGATE] FUNCTION